ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 +------------------------+-----------------------------------------------+

 .. note::
   Risk and odds of disease use the same numerator (number of new cases) but different denominators.
-In the calculation of risk, the denominator is the total number of disease-free individuals at the beginning of the study period, whereas when calculating the odds of disease, it is the number of individuals who remained disease-free at the end of the period
+In the calculation of risk, the denominator is the total number of disease-free individuals at the beginning of the study period, whereas when calculating the odds of disease, it is the number of individuals who remained disease-free at the end of the period.

 Rate
 ****